versia-pub/server/README.md

 ### Requirements

-- The [Bun Runtime](https://bun.sh), version 0.8 or later (use of the latest version is recommended)
+- The [Bun Runtime](https://bun.sh), version 1.0.5 or later (usage of the latest version is recommended)
 - A PostgreSQL database
 - (Optional but recommended) A Linux-based operating system